Gain Confidence as a Leader

 What to Do Now

-Simply sign up for free and go through the workshop to see if it works for you.
+Simply sign up for $1 and go through the non-workshop to see if it works for you.
 If it does, you’ll be delighted – and I think that’s exactly what’s about to happen.
-If for some reason you’re not delighted with your initial results, then just let me know and I’ll give you a free coaching session to help you get clarity as well as figure out what you needed that I somehow left out of the program.
-And we can stay friends.
+If for some reason you’re not delighted with your initial results, then just let me know and I’ll give you a free coaching session ($150 dollar value) to help you get clarity as well as figure out what you needed that I somehow left out of the program. -and we can stay friends.

 It’s Decision Time